kjpye/P6-MIDI/lib/MIDI/Score.md

 To avoid the long periphrase "items in a score structure", I will occasionally refer to items in a score structure as "notes", whether or not they are actually `note` commands.
 This leaves "event" to unambiguously denote items in an event structure.

 These, below, are all the items that can appear in a score.
-This is basically just a repetition of the table in [MIDI::Event](MIDI::Event), with starttime substituting for dtime -- so refer to [MIDI::Event](MIDI::Event) for an explanation of what the data types (like "velocity" or "pitch_wheel").
+This is basically just a repetition of the table in [MIDI::Event](MIDI::Event), with starttime substituting for dtime, and note-on and note-off replaced by note-- so refer to [MIDI::Event](MIDI::Event) for an explanation of what the data types (like "velocity" or "pitch_wheel") are.
 As far as order, the first items are generally the most important:

   * ('note', *starttime*, *duration*, *channel*, *note*, *velocity*)